AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FacetExternalInterfaceSequence/Append.md

 FacetExternalInterfaceSequence.Append Method
 ============================================
-AutomationML 2.1 APIThis method is not applicable for ExternalInterfaces, if the owner is an AMLFacet.
+This method is not applicable for ExternalInterfaces, if the owner is an AMLFacet.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)